SwapnaSubbagari/Airbnb-Data-Analysis---Project-3/README.md

 ## ETL process

 With jupyter notbook, clean our data.our final data had over 218, 000 unique rows and 17columns. we start by dropping id,name, host_id,neighbourhood_group, last_review and any duplcate latitude and longitude we can have. our final dataset contained 12 columns and 165,733 rows.
-Based on our interest, we decided to move on with only the top 14 cities and the top 150 records of our primary dataset. we calculted average and median of price availability and number of review in new dataframe. then some plot to show the number and the type (hotel room, shared room, private room, entire home/apt) of airbnb rental place in each city. we did bins for price also.
+Based on our interest, we decided to move on with only the top 14 cities and the top 150 records of our primary dataset. we calculted average and median of price availability and number of review in new dataframe. then some plot to show the number and the type (hotel room, shared room, private room, entire home/apt) of airbnb rental place in each city.
+We did bins for price also.
 Once finish cleaning, we were able to load the dataset to SQLite for Exploratory Analysis.

 ## Technologies used in the project